 6:00pm - Bible Hour/childcare available in Bible Hour Room & Nursery

 6:00pm - Specific options available for discipling connections: Indoor and outdoor service projects, sermon discussion group, seminars, Shared Experience activities, mentoring, community outreach efforts, Discovery Bible Study, special presentations and workshops, children’s Impact worship, leadership training, evangelism training, Friendspeak, etc.

 To help sustain momentum for this program, to give the cooks and volunteers an occasional break, and to accomplish other important objectives, there will also be several “Flex” Sundays built into the schedule.

-On these designated “Flex” Sundays, there will not be a meal provided at the building.
-Instead, we will designate them for special events and encourage everyone to participate in things such as Fall Festival, congregational singing nights, Share & Prayer groups, LTC service led by students, Somos Uno (combined English/Spanish), community outreach projects, Search singing recording, and/or encourage personal/family spiritual development time, etc.
+On these designated “Flex” Sundays, there is not a meal provided at the building.
+Instead, we designate them for special events and encourage everyone to participate in things such as Trunk or Treat, congregational singing nights, Share & Prayer groups, LTC service led by students, Somos Uno (combined English/Spanish), community outreach projects, Search singing recording, and/or encourage personal/family spiritual development time.

 God often makes and develops disciples in the context of meaningful conversations and connections.
 Jesus made disciples by doing life with a handful of people.
 To help facilitate meaningful conversations and connections, we are promoting three important initiatives in support of our God-given mission to make disciples: Discovery Bible Study (DBS), Mentoring & Shared Experiences.

 A simple and proven method of Bible study, prayer and discipleship among 2-4 people.
 Open God’s word with other Christians or seekers, discuss eight simple, yet meaningful, questions, and pray for each other.

 Pick up one of the DBS bookmarks in the lobby or here (pdf) and start today!